W. D. Jones: Ruston, Louisiana

 Two weeks later on April 27, in the middle of a car theft in Ruston, Louisiana, still not recovered from his Joplin wounds and perhaps tired of the constant bickering in the car as well as afraid for his life, Jones disappeared from the gang.
-(A fictionalized version of the Ruston car theft and subsequent kidnapping is the Gene Wilder-Evans Evans segment in Bonnie and Clyde.)
+A fictionalized version of the Ruston car theft and subsequent kidnapping is the Gene Wilder-Evans Evans segment in Bonnie and Clyde.
 According to his statement to Dallas police November 18, "[T]hey [the Barrow brothers] put me out of the car to steal a Chevrolet automobile for them.
 I saw this was my chance to escape and I jumped in this car and made my getaway and came back to Dallas, Texas."
 The car he stole in Ruston was found 130 miles away, at the edge of the Mississippi River, in the eastern Arkansas railroad town of McGehee.

 Clyde didn't want to believe that the docile W.D. had deliberately abandoned the gang, but to Buck it was obvious, and a relief, that "the kid" had.
 Jones made his way back to Dallas and spoke with Mrs. Barrow at least once while he was there.
-In late May the gang sent Blanche to Dallas to bring money and news to the families; Barrow instructed her to bring Jones with her to their rendezvous.
-When Blanche passed this request on, both mothers were polite, but demurred; Mrs. Barrow told Blanche faintly that "she did not know if he wanted to go with Clyde or not"; LC and Mrs. Parker at least pretended to try to find him.
+In late May the gang sent Blanche to Dallas to bring money and news to the families.
+Barrow instructed her to bring Jones with her to their rendezvous.
+When Blanche passed this request on, both mothers were polite, but demurred.
+Mrs. Barrow told Blanche faintly that "she did not know if he wanted to go with Clyde or not".
+LC and Mrs. Parker at least pretended to try to find him.
 Barrow arranged at least one more meeting, expressly asking his mother to find and return Jones then, but to no avail.
-Finally he and Parker drove into Dallas and picked him up themselves, on June 8 or 9.
+On June 8 or 9 he and Parker drove into Dallas and picked him up themselves.

 In his statement to Dallas police Jones said, "[A]bout two o'clock in the afternoon....
 I was walking along the road intending to go down to the lake and to go to a dance at the Five Point Dancehall that night.
 Bonnie Parker and Clyde Barrow drove up from behind me and stopped.
 They were in a V8 Coupe....They spoke to me and told me to get in the car and I got in.
 They asked me if I wanted to go with them, and I told them I did not, and Clyde said I was going anyway, and I did."
 After this, even when the five-person gang had two cars, "Clyde always wanted W.D. to be in the car with him."